Kerr black hole in presence of force-free magnetic field: FFMF energy momentum tensor as a source of perturbations

 \subsection{FFMF as a source of perturbations on Kerr background}

-Here, and to study the effects of induced FFMF on the Kerr black hole,we are going to employ the well established linearized theory of gravity \citep{Weinberg},\citep{MTW},\citep{ChandraPapers-RN paperf},\citep{Ryder}.
+Here, to study the effects of the induced FFMF on the Kerr black hole, we employ the well-established linearized theory of gravity \citep{Weinberg,MTW,ChandraPapers-RNpaperf,Ryder}.
 In this approach one can perturbatively write down the general form of the metric as

-where the source of $h_{\mu\nu}$ arise from force-free magnohydrodynamics and $g_{\mu\nu}^{(0)}$ refers the vacuum Kerr solution.
-We must emphasise here, $g_{\mu\nu}^{(0)}$ is used to raise and lower indices in linearized gravity approach.
-Accordingly, Einstein field equations can be expressed as follows
+where the source of \(h_{\mu\nu}\) arises from force-free magnetohydrodynamics and \(g_{\mu\nu}^{(0)}\) refers to the vacuum Kerr solution.
+We must emphasize here that \(g_{\mu\nu}^{(0)}\) is used to raise and lower indices in the linearized gravity approach.
+Accordingly, the Einstein field equations can be expressed as follows

 where